 1. Write only relevant and important information

-It is important you make a list o your educational qualifications, extracurricular activities, awards, memberships, accomplishments, and any other relevant information.
+You must list your educational credentials, extracurricular activities, honors, memberships, achievements, and any other pertinent information.

 2. Proper organization

 The structuring of a CV is crucial for its success.
 Ensure that your information is well-organized.
 Do not place the first item at the end of the list or the fifth item as the second item.
 Let it be routine to make a favorable impression of you.

 The list of accomplishments should be arranged in descending order, so that the most recent accomplishments are displayed first.